The History Of Jonathan English Fassionola

 How I Came To This Recipe.

 Like any food or drink, there is no single recipe, and most have their own variation.
 While Johnathan English fassionola was the go-to for most tiki bars back in the day, it doesn’t mean you can’t make your own or that it has to be 100% like Johnathan English.
 I made this recipe up entirely out of what sounded good while trying to highlight the primary flavor for each color of fassionola.
 With red fassionola in mind, I looked at the classic Red Hawaiian Punch ingredient list, saw what juices it had listed, and made those the ingredients.

-Specific to red fassionola, I made half the volume cherry and strawberry juice and the other half the Hawaiian punch juice mix.
+Specific to red fassionola, I made half the volume cherry and strawberry juice and the other half the mixture of other tropical juices.
 The resulting syrup is a beautiful red color with a complex flavor and a clear cherry strawberry taste.
 The nice thing about cherries is they have a strong red color.
 This lets the red fassionola be colored red more naturally than using dye.
 Red dye would be fine, too, if you want to make red fassionola without a cherry flavor.
 Strawberries have a weak red color that quickly oxidizes, so the cherries provide all the color.